betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 > (4) good development plans should be created and executed, and (5) more programmers
 > do not mean faster development.<sup>[19]</sup>

-In the space race, the Russian program achieved all of its early successes, which were many, using analog on-board and digital ground computers for guidance.
-This approach is possible for Earth orbital flights involving a single vehicle.
-But the complexities of providing guidance for multiple vehicles or lunar missions including soft landing and return to Earth eventually forced the Russians to begin their own digital, on-board computer development.
-In August 1969, the uncrewed Russian probe Zond-7 guided by an Argon-11S<sup>[62]</sup>
+The Russian program achieved all of its early successes using ground-based computers for guidance.
+This approach is possible for Earth orbital flights and a single vehicle.
+Providing sufficiently accurate and timely guidance for multiple vehicles or lunar missions including soft landing and return to Earth eventually forced the Russians to begin their own digital, on-board computer development.
+In August 1969, the uncrewed Russian probe Zond-7<sup>[68]</sup>
-digital computer completed the first fully successful Russian circumlunar mission.
+guided by an Argon-11S<sup>[62]</sup> digital computer completed the first fully successful Russian circumlunar mission.

 <!---
 Publish: no